nonMat/toolbox/README.md

 Toolbox can do the following in its current state:

-* `fetch`: Clones various repositories under the [nzp-team GitHub organization](https://github.com/nzp-team), setting up Python virtual environments where necessary.
+* `fetch`: Downloads latest release and clones various repositories under the [nzp-team GitHub organization](https://github.com/nzp-team), setting up Python virtual environments where necessary.
 Running `fetch` after a clone will pull latest changes from main.
 This will run on first start-up if not manually invoked.

 * `new-map`: Create a new `.map` file from the template in [assets](https://github.com/nzp-team/assets), already in a buildable state with some basic rooms built for testing.